weebi-com/vocal_message/README.md

 - azure permissions : to set a role with blob contributor
 - azure file formats : only upload .wav audio file
 - azureFolderFullPath = container + folderPath + direction, ex :
-	- /audio-test/jimmy_jo/uploads // where app-user's vocal message will be saved
+	- /audio-test/jimmy_jo/sent_by_user // where app-user's vocal message will be saved
-	- /audio-test/jimmy_jo/downloads // where admin should save vocal message replies (.wav)
+	- /audio-test/jimmy_jo/loaded_by_admin // where admin should save vocal message replies (.wav)

 - it is only possible to reply to a user through azure web console
   - you will only see a user folder if they have sent at least one audio
-  - drag and drop your audio in user folder and in the view set path : uploads
+  - drag and drop your audio in user folder and in the view set path : sent_by_user
   - user will need to update view to see the ready to download voice message

 - toCheck : if one knows the user folderName, is it possible to create it manually to init voice messaging ?